blitz-js/blitzjs.com-translation/PROGRESS.template.md

 2. Comment below with the name of the page you would like to translate. **Please take only one page at a time**.
 3. Clone this repo, translate your page, and submit a pull request!

-Before contributing, read the glossary and style guide (once they exist) to understand how to translate various technical and React-specific terms.
+Before contributing, read the glossary and style guide (once they exist) to understand how to translate various technical and Blitz-specific terms.

 Please be prompt with your translations!
 If you find that you can't commit anymore, let the maintainers know so they can assign the page to someone else.